 Karen has extensive experience meeting community-minded people through her involvement with so many fundraisers.
 She is always impressed with the generosity of people willing to donate money for sponsorships, items for silent auctions and food and drinks for events.
 As the founder of "Sky's the Limit of Acadiana", Karen now meets with organizations that are holding fundraisers, helps to identify their needs and assists them to acquire sponsorships, silent auction donations, food & drink donations, discounted rentals, restrooms, staffing, photography packages for the event, music from bands that will play for charity benefits, goodie bag donations, and assistance with T-shirts, printing needs and creative planning.
 The two vital areas that she most enjoys is helping with pre-event promotion, including promoting the sponsors that are supporting the event, and post-event follow-ups to “thank” the sponsors & donors.

 There are so many opportunities to make a difference through community service and "Sky's the Limit of Acadiana" is always willing and looking for ways to help.
 Karen's philosophy in life is to try to make each day better than the day before.

 Thank you for your interest in helping "Sky's the Limit of Acadiana" and working to make Karen's vision a reality!
-With your help and support the Juneau family will be able to bring their son, as well as other special needs young adults, "home" to Acadiana when "Unity Village Community" is ready.
+With your help and support the Juneau family will be able to bring their son, as well as other special needs individuals, "home" to Acadiana.

 We are always looking for volunteers.
 Click here to find out how you can help!